pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - ok, there are enemies keeping the house under control, so make a roll.

-Alice - Anne uses the traits "Agile" and "Silent", so I got 8 plus 2, 10.
+Alice - Anne uses the traits "Agile" and "Silent"... and I got a success!

-Scenarist - ok, until Alice is on the roof, you all have +2 bonus on every check that such position may help.
+Scenarist - ok, so you reach the root, what the others do?

+Alice - Wait...
+Should I write something like "Sight from the roof 2" on my character sheet?
+So we can remember that any action for which it is an advantage will give me a +2 bonus on the roll!

+Scenarist - Yes, you should, and if you want, just do it.
+But the bonus is valid only until you are on the roof, so I think we can remember it also without having to write the tag!
 ```

 __Remove an harm__ - when you make some action that can cure or treat some